tableau/connector-plugin-sdk/docs/package-sign.md

 **Important note**: Certificates are only valid for a certain amount of time, and Tableau does not load connectors with expired certificates.
 To mitigate this, use a timestamp as described in the signing example below.
 Timestamps use a timestamp authority to confirm that the certificate was valid when it was signed, even if the certificate is now expired, and timestamps are valid for much longer.

+The instructions below are provided as an example.
+Certificate authorities may have additional requirements not listed here.

 To sign a TACO file:
 1. Generate a certificate signature request (CSR).
 You can use Java's [keytool](https://docs.oracle.com/javase/8/docs/technotes/tools/windows/keytool.html) to generate this.
 1. Send the CSR to a certificate authority that is trusted by the Java key store.
 Make sure that certificate you get is a code-signing certificate.